xiaodong-gem/Hitch-open/README.md

    ```bash
    python3 src/launch/svl_launch/scripts/launch_ossdc.py --env svl.env
    ```
    Note: Map, sensors, and other configurations can be modified in `race.env`.
-Spawn location can be modified in `uuids.json`
+Spawn location and initial speed can be modified in `uuids.json`

 5. Launch urdf if needed(in Pilot Terminal):